HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Hardware & Tools

-There is no better instant-read thermometer than the Thermapen.
-While other "instant-read" thermometers take 20-30 seconds to reach a full reading, the Thermapen takes just 3 seconds!
-Popular with health inspectors and food service managers, this instrument-grade unit is splash-resistant and has a range of -58°F to 572°F. Can be recalibrated or repaired if damaged.
-Highly recommended by Cook's Illustrated magazine.
-At around $96 it's not cheap, but worth every penny.
+There is no better instant-read thermometer than the Thermapen ONE.
+While better “instant-read” thermometers take a few seconds to reach a full reading, the Thermapen ONE takes just 1 second or less!
+Popular with health inspectors and food service managers, this instrument-grade unit is waterproof to IP67 standards and has a range of -58°F to 572°F. Can be recalibrated or repaired if damaged.
+Highly recommended by Cook’s Illustrated magazine.
+It’s not cheap, but worth every penny.

 Cook's Illustrated Magazine